tsapkota07/demo_repo/READme.md

  ## Local Development
  1. Open index. html in your browser i guesss. hahahahah.

+    From the web site , i have changed something here which is basically this line and the empty line above